maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 #### Day 20 (Recovery run 3.44km in 31.00)

 Took it easy today rather than doing a 5k run and just enjoyed watching Meg break her personal barrier by finishing her 4 week block of c25k.
 She even had a bit in her to go as fast as she could for the last minute.

+#### Day 21 (Normal run 5.02km in 27.53)

+I was going to go for a longer slow pace run today - but we are meant to be going for a walk in the hills later so decided to go faster and shorter.
+A couple of slower km's whilst admiring the new signage for the pilot LTN by us meant I missed out on my fastest time this month but it is alllll good. :)

+Three weeks down and the countdown from 10 has begun!